Ask a Question

 Accommodation

-You stay in 3* hotels, some of which are within fortified villages.
+You stay in 3* star hotels for the first 4 nights and 4 star hotels for the final nights of the tour.
+Some of these are within historic fortified villages, typical of the area.
 Each hotel is unique and includes a converted watermill as well as a charming B&B. On some nights there are swimming pools, whilst on others the villages you stay in are worth exploring before dinner.

 All rooms have private bathrooms.